Extractive Industries Transparency Initiative: Member countries

-When a candidate country passes EITI Validation, it is declared “EITI compliant” by the Board.
+When a candidate country passes EITI Validation, it is declared "EITI compliant" by the Board.

 As of September 2022, 57 countries are implementing the EITI:

 Other countries, such as Lebanon, France and Australia have shown interest in implementing the EITI.

 Impact of the EITI

 The EITI has made significant contributions to improved governance of the extractive sector in several countries around the world.
 In countries like the Democratic Republic of the Congo, the EITI has been central to many reforms of the sector.
 At the international level, debates on transparency in the sector are unrecognisable from ten years ago, and the EITI is seen as being at the forefront of many frontier debates including beneficial ownership, commodity trading, and artisanal and small-scale mining.

 It is also clear that the EITI process is one of the only functioning global mechanisms to inform and channel debate in resource-rich countries in a way that includes all stakeholders.
 In Peru, EITI Reports have highlighted that, only about 15% of revenues from the mining and hydrocarbon sector has been used for developmental spending, such as infrastructure or economic diversification.
 The rest has been spent on current expenditures such as salaries and servicing debts.
 Local citizens are using this information to engage with their regional authorities on alternative ways to spend these resources.

 EITI Reports make recommendations aimed at addressing weaknesses in government systems and improving extractive sector management.
 In Nigeria, President Buhari has initiated major reforms in the oil sector, starting with restructuring the national oil company, a review of oil contracts, an pause in the awarding of the notorious oil swap deals, and a review of subsidy arrangements.
 These were all recommendations from Nigeria EITI Reports.

 Furthermore, the EITI can lead to higher attractiveness for investments.
-There is “mounting evidence that information release supports greater competition around government contracting and that being an EITI signatory leads to greater inflows of both aid and foreign direct investment”.
+There is "mounting evidence that information release supports greater competition around government contracting and that being an EITI signatory leads to greater inflows of both aid and foreign direct investment".A 2025 research study has found that EITI membership significantly increases foreign direct investment (FDI) by roughly 50%.